seretech/real-drive/README.md

 On the profile page the user can see and edit there personal information and update their password as well.

+# Third Party Libraries Used
+get: ^4.6.6
+get_storage: ^2.1.1
+google_maps_flutter: ^2.10.0
+permission_handler: ^11.3.1
+location: ^8.0.0
+move_to_background: ^1.0.2
+flutter_local_notifications: ^18.0.1
+geocoding: ^3.0.0

+GetX is an extra-light and powerful solution for Flutter.
+It combines high-performance state management, intelligent dependency injection, and route management quickly and practically.

+Get Storage is a fast, extra light and synchronous key-value in memory, which backs up data to disk at each operation.
+It is written entirely in Dart and easily integrates with Get framework of Flutter.

+Google maps flutter is a Flutter plugin for integrating Google Maps in iOS and Android applications in our case used for displaying users location and pickup and drop off location selection.

+Permission Handler is a plugin that provides a cross-platform (iOS, Android) API to request and check permissions in our case used for asking location permission.

+Location is Cross-platform plugin for easy access to device's location in real-time in our case used for get the user current location on the app is opened.

+Move to background is a flutter plugin for sending application to background in our case for minimizing the application.

+Flutter Local Notification is a cross platform plugin for displaying and scheduling local notifications for Flutter applications with the ability to customise for each platform in our case used for sending push notification when a driver is found.

+Geocoding is a plugin which provides easy geocoding and reverse-geocoding features in our case used for convert the location selected on the map(longitude and latitude) to physical address for users clarity.

 **NOTE**

 According to the task use case the first time a ride is confirm a countdown of 15 seconds is started to simulate a no driver found interface only when the retry button is clicked will driver be returned.